Azure/azure-iot-device-ecosystem/iotcertification/iot_certification_windows10_csharp/iot_certification_windows10_csharp.md

 This document describes how to prepare your development environment to use the Microsoft Azure IoT device SDK for C#.

-- Install [Visual Studio 2015](https://www.visualstudio.com/).
-You can use any version of Visual Studio 2015, including the Community edition.
+- Install [Visual Studio 2017](https://www.visualstudio.com/).
+You can use any version of Visual Studio 2017, including the Community edition.
+- Choose Azure SDK for .Net at the time of installation in visual studio installer while doing setup for VS2017
 - Install Azure SDK for .NET
 	-	[VS 2015](http://go.microsoft.com/fwlink/?LinkId=518003)
 	-	[VS 2013](http://go.microsoft.com/fwlink/?LinkId=323510)